25 VBA Macro Example for Enhanced Productivity

 pivot table is updated through VBA code

-To calculate the total price, we can build a custom function of our own which will take the unit and unit price as arguments.
-The code is given below.
+To calculate the total price, we can build a custom function that will be used like any other Excel function.
+Here’s the code.

 Function Total_Price(x As Long, y As Long) As Long